 10 Computer Science Camps for High School Students

-Are you a high school student passionate about technology and coding?
-Look no further because this list of 10 Computer Science (CS) camps has something for everyone!
-These camps not only offer an immersive experience in the world of programming but also provide a platform to develop critical thinking, problem-solving skills, and creativity.
-Moreover, if you're aiming for a CS or STEM major, these programs are great for developing essential skills for college and enhancing your college application profile.
+Are you a high school student interested in technology and coding?
+This list of 10 Computer Science (CS) camps has something for everyone!
+These camps offer experience in programming and a platform to develop critical thinking, problem-solving skills, and creativity.
+Moreover, if you're aiming for a CS or STEM major in college, these programs are a great way to develop essential skills and enhance your college application profile.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 1. Veritas AI